rmholmes/rmholmes.github.io/_pages/publications.md

   System: A budget-based approach.
 Submitted to the **Journal of Physical Oceanography**.

-* Whitt, D., Cherian, D., *Holmes, R.M.*, Bachman, S., Lien, R-C. and Large, W.: Simulation and scaling of the vertical heat transport in deep-cycle turbulence throughout the equatorial Pacific cold tongue.
-Submitted to the **Journal of Physical Oceanography**.

 * Webb, D., *Holmes, R. M.*, Spence, P. and England, M.: Propagation of barotropic Kelvin waves around Antarctica.
 Submitted to **Ocean Dynamics**.

 ### 2022

+* [32] Whitt, D., Cherian, D., *Holmes, R.M.*, Bachman, S., Lien, R-C. and Large, W. (2022): Simulation and scaling of the vertical heat transport in deep-cycle turbulence throughout the equatorial Pacific cold tongue. **Journal of Physical Oceanography**, accepted.

 * [31] *Holmes, R.M.*, Sohail, T. and Zika, J. (2022): [Adiabatic and
   diabatic signatures of ocean temperature